 - 11.2.4 During the operational stage, the Proposed Development plant will fire primarily on natural gas to generate power.
 Natural gas is currently piped to the Site (through an existing underground pipe) and there will be no operational vehicle movements associated with the facility in this respect. - 11.2.5 The plant also has the functionality to fire on locally stored backup fuel (distillate or Hydrotreated Vegetable Oil (HVO)).
 Delivery of back up fuel will be by road via HGVs as required for top up purposes of the backup supply.
 Operation using backup fuel is only expected to occur during an emergency scenario (such as loss of natural gas transmission pipeline pressure when there is a high demand for power) and during compliance tests. - 11.2.6 Routine maintenance operations will be scheduled to take place during the daytime hours and will only extend into the night-time and/ or weekends should this prove necessary to maintaining the continuity of the process.
 Any non-routine maintenance and repair operations will be undertaken as and when they arise as is the case with the existing Tynagh Power Station operations. - 11.2.7 Therefore, it is expected that on average there will be 5-10 daily vehicle movements (or less) associated with the operational development which will predominately be staff cars and light goods vehicles LGV's. - 11.2.8 During emergency scenarios, up to 60 vehicles could arrive to the Site each day for distillate fuel deliveries.
 However, these are not expected to be a regular occurrence and generate fewer daily trips than was assessed within the construction assessment (discussed further below in Section 11.5).
-Therefore, no further assessment has been undertaken. - 11.2.9 On the basis of the above, the noise impact of operational phase traffic has been scoped out of this assessment due to the small daily traffic flow generation. - 11.2.10 The likelihood of significant noise effects arising from the Proposed Development have been considered under the following scenarios: - Short-term noise impacts arising during the construction and decommissioning phases of the Proposed Development; and - Long-term noise impacts arising during the operational phase of the Proposed Development. - 11.2.11 Potential effects in both scenarios have been considered quantitatively. - 11.2.12 The methodologies adopted for each scenario are discussed in turn below.
+Therefore, no further assessment has been undertaken. - 11.2.9 On the basis of the above, the noise impact of operational phase traffic has been scoped out of this assessment due to the small daily traffic flow generation. - 11.2.10 There is a requirement for a relatively small (no more than 900 kW) emergency diesel generator (EDG) to allow safe power down of the gas turbine in the event of loss of power to the site.
+The EDG will be located to the immediate west of the OCGT in a prefabricated unit on a concrete plinth, will include a small integral bunded diesel tank and will be for limited and emergency use only (i.e. 15 mins testing per month and 4 hours run time in the event it is required); due to limited use the EDG is therefore scoped out of formal noise assessments in this EIAR. - 11.2.11 The likelihood of significant noise effects arising from the Proposed Development have been considered under the following scenarios: - Short-term noise impacts arising during the construction and decommissioning phases of the Proposed Development; and - Long-term noise impacts arising during the operational phase of the Proposed Development. - 11.2.12 Potential effects in both scenarios have been considered quantitatively. - 11.2.13 The methodologies adopted for each scenario are discussed in turn below.